Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

   <figcaption>Request file upload</figcaption>
 </figure>

-Then confirm that you want to send it to the customer.
+Then you need to confirm that you want to send it to the customer to enable the file upload.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-conversation-workflow-25.png" width="100%" alt="Live Agent request file upload confirm" />
   <figcaption>Request file upload confirm</figcaption>
 </figure>

-A message should appear in the chat indicating that the file has been requested
+A message should appear in the chat indicating that the file has been requested.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-conversation-workflow-26.png" width="100%" alt="Live Agent request file upload message" />